island-lang/island-lang.github.io/README.md

 	assert a + b < 5
 	....

-let r1 = someMath1(..) // r1 is always greater than 5
+let r1 = someMath1(???) // r1 is always greater than 5, regardless of argument passed to `someMath1`
-let r2 = someMath2(r1, ..) // Compiler error regardless of the value of r1 and the second argument passed
+let r2 = someMath2(r1, ???) // Compiler error regardless of the value of r1 and the second argument
 ```

 # Type abstractions